 6. Rinse and Repeat (If Necessary)

-Once you’ve scrubbed away the stains, rinse your tub down with fresh water.
-If any limescale remains, you might need to repeat the steps above until it’s all gone.
+Once you have scrubbed away the stains, rinse your tub with clean water.
+If any limescale remains, you might need to repeat the previous steps until it’s all gone.

-If you’ve left the stains on your tub for a while, then home solutions might not work.
-A commercial cleaner such as CLR or Viakal could do the trick.
-Make sure you test them first to make sure they won’t damage the surface of your tub and as always, follow the instructions carefully.
+If the stains on your bathtub have been there for a while, natural solutions might be ineffective.
+Instead, you might need to consider a commercial cleaner such as CLR or Viakal.
+Before applying them, check that they won’t damage the surface of your tub and read the instructions carefully to use them safely.

-You can use the paper towel method we mentioned above to soak stains away with these cleaners.
-Be sure to rinse the tub thoroughly after cleaning to remove product residue.
+You can use the same paper towel method we described in the natural cleaner section to soak stains away with these cleaners.
+Be sure to rinse the tub thoroughly after cleaning, as chemical cleaners can damage bathtubs if left on for too long.

 More Tips and Tricks